 I. Allegro moderato

 That starts with the first notes.
-The soloist plays these into the silence, very softly, without vibrato.
-Soon thereafter, Patricia Kopatchinskaja amalgamates with the orchestra to form a single, performing organism: she remained in constant, intense interaction with the ensemble.
+Patricia Kopatchinskaja plays these into the silence, very softly, without vibrato.
+Soon thereafter, Patricia Kopatchinskaja amalgamates with the orchestra to form a single, performing organism.
+She remained in constant, intense interaction with the ensemble.
 She picks up impulses, returning them to the fellow musicians.

 Even during orchestral segments without solo part, Kopatchinskaja was so engaged, so immersed in the piece that she never stopped moving with the music.
 She kept interacting with the orchestra through facial expression and body language.
 In all this, she didn’t appear to encounter any technical obstacles, playing the most challenging passages with apparent ease and naturalness.
 The first movement also features wonderful, lyrical melodies that Kopatchinskaja let shine in intense radiancy.
 However, towards the end of the movement, she also built up tension, suspense that could compete with that of criminal stories.